 Álvaro Acevedo González became Banadex’s general manager in 2001.
 As the new general manager, González authorized payments to paramilitaries.
 In order to hide their payments, Chiquita inflated González's salary—he transferred the extra money to the paramilitaries.

 Carl H. Lindner Jr. and the Lindner Family are midwestern royalty.
 In Cincinnati, you’ll find their name plastered on university buildings, sports complexes, movie theaters—even a school.
 During his time as CEO of Chiquita, Carl H. Lindner Jr., with the help of his son Keith, fought tooth-and-nail to defend and grow Chiquita’s plantation holdings in Colombia in order to boost market share in Europe.
 Under their leadership, the company ran up debts, leaving the brand no choice but to declare bankruptcy in 2002.
-The Lindners lost their controlling stake in Chiquita, marked it a loss, and moved on.

 We’re a team of community leaders and legal strategists around the world who take on powerful corporations, governments, and banks that destroy people’s lives and our planet for profit.